istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 ## istiod

-When Istio is installed without a root CA certificate plugged-in, istiod will mint a self-signed CA certificate using RSA 2048.
+When Istio is installed without a root CA certificate, istiod will generate a self-signed CA certificate using RSA 2048.

 Istiod will also create a certificate for the istiod service derived from the root CA,